-This week Product School hosted Erik Huckle, former Sr Product Manager at Amazon for an #AskMeAnything session.
-Erik discussed product discovery, collaborating with UX/UI designers and transitioning to Product Management from unconventional backgrounds.
+This week Product School hosted Erik Huckle, former Sr Product Manager at Amazon, for an #AskMeAnything session.
+Erik discussed product discovery, collaborating with UX/UI designers, and transitioning to Product Management from unconventional backgrounds.

 Meet Erik Huckle

-Erik is a former Marine Infantry Officer who transitioned to Tech through business school after a little over 6 years in active duty.
-While at the University of Texas-Austin for business school, he worked with AECOM’s Innovation team to commercialize one of their emerging technologies, co-founded a robotics company (WS Robots) with a classmate and spent a summer at Los Alamos National Laboratory’s Feynman Center for Innovation working with scientists on commercializing tech like quantum dots and nuclear space engines.
+Erik is a former Marine Infantry Officer who transitioned to Tech through business school after a little over 6 years on active duty.
+While at the University of Texas-Austin for business school, he worked with AECOM’s Innovation team to commercialize one of their emerging technologies, co-founded a robotics company (WS Robots) with a classmate, and spent a summer at Los Alamos National Laboratory’s Feynman Center for Innovation working with scientists on commercializing tech like quantum dots and nuclear space engines.

 Do you have any advice on product discovery, prioritizing features and creating a roadmap?

 I was in a Facebook interview last year when I was moving out from Amazon and had a tough question on prioritization.
 Having a good prioritization framework will help you select the features that have the highest amount of value with the least amount of work.
 I recommend the book “Product Roadmaps Relaunched” to get you started and exposed to a couple of different ways of thinking about it.

 What are some good blogs or online resources to follow for an aspiring Product Manager transitioning from Engineering?

 Having a strong technical background like yours will position you well to be a Product Manager.
 I would first think through why you want to be a PM.
 Do you want more responsibility or more input on the direction of the Product?
 If you want more responsibility there are tracks to move up as a software development manager (which I believe pays more at most companies).